davidtmscott/nlls-model-fitting/README.md

 ##### 3. NLLS_fitting.py
 Python script, loops through each unique TPC and uses NLLS to fit each of the five models.
-Saves data as BioTraits_FinalParams.csv to Data directory.
+Saves data as BioTraits_FinalParams.csv to data directory.

 imports functions from model_functions.py

 * Packages used: lmfit, pandas, numpy, time
-* Scripts used: model_functions.py (also in Code Directory, see #2)
+* Scripts used: model_functions.py (also in code Directory, see #2)
 * Imported Data: ../data/BioTraits_Params.csv
 * Outputted Data: ../data/BioTraits_FinalParams.csv

 ##### 4. plotting.R
-R script that imports BioTraits_FinalParams.csv from Data directory and Plots all models that converged, create tables for LaTeX (saved to Results directory) and produces some overall statistics.
+R script that imports BioTraits_FinalParams.csv from data directory and Plots all models that converged, create tables for LaTeX (saved to output directory) and produces some overall statistics.

 * Packages used: dplyr, reshape2, ggplot2, xtable
 * Imported Data: ../data/BioTraits_FinalParams.csv